-- AC Electric Projects - Some examples are household wiring demonstrations, small appliance extension cords, trouble lights, indoor/outdoor wiring boards, or shop lights. - Projects may be restored or the original construction. - The project must be operational and meet minimum safety standards. - AC projects must be 110/120 V. - Projects must be constructed in such a way that the judges have wiring access to examine the quality and safety of the workmanship. - DC Electrical Projects - o Projects with a battery or direct current power source. - o This class includes electric kits or original projects. - This class also includes a demonstration of DC-powered projects. - Some examples include wiring two- or three-way switches the difference between series/parallel lighting circuits or wiring doorbell switches. - All DC electric projects must work with batteries supplied by the 4-H member.

-Projects must be constructed in such that judges have access to examine the quality of the wiring workmanship.
+- AC Electric Projects - Some examples are household wiring demonstrations, small appliance extension cords, trouble lights, indoor/outdoor wiring boards, or shop lights. - Projects may be restored or the original construction. - o The project must be operational and meet minimum safety standards. - AC projects must be 110/120 V. - Projects must be constructed in such a way that the judges have wiring access to examine the quality and safety of the workmanship. - DC Electrical Projects - Projects with a battery or direct current power source. - This class includes electric kits or original projects. - This class also includes a demonstration of DC-powered projects. - Some examples include wiring two- or three-way switches the difference between series/parallel lighting circuits or wiring doorbell switches. - o All DC electric projects must work with batteries supplied by the 4-H member. - Projects must be constructed in such that judges have access to examine the quality of the wiring workmanship. - Electronic Projects - o Electronic projects with a battery or direct current power source - This class includes electronic kits or original projects. - Examples include radios, telephones, toy robots, light meters, security systems, etc. - The project may be constructed using a printed circuit board, wire, wrap, or breadboard techniques.